Granada: Alhambra

 The Alhambra is a fortified palace complex located on the Sabika hill, an outcrop of the Sierra Nevada which overlooks the city of Granada.
 It is one of the most famous monuments of Islamic architecture and one of the best-preserved palaces of the historic Islamic world, in addition to containing notable examples of Spanish Renaissance architecture.
 It is one of Spain's major tourist attractions and a UNESCO World Heritage Site since 1984.

 The complex was begun in 1238 by Muhammad I Ibn al-Ahmar, the first Nasrid emir, on the site of earlier fortresses and of the 11th-century palace of vizier Samuel ibn Naghrillah.
 Later Nasrid rulers continuously modified the site, most notably during the reigns of Yusuf I and Muhammad V in the 14th century.
 During this era, the Alhambra was a self-contained city separate from the rest of Granada below.
 It contained most of the amenities of a Muslim city such as a Friday mosque, hammams (public baths), roads, houses, artisan workshops, a tannery, and a sophisticated water supply system.
 As a royal city and citadel, it contained at least six major palaces, most of them located along the northern edge where they commanded views over the Albaicín quarter.
 The most famous and best-preserved are the Mexuar, the Comares Palace, the Palace of the Lions, and the Partal Palace, which form the main attraction to visitors today.
 The other palaces are known from historical sources and from modern excavations.
-At the Alhambra's western tip is the Alcazaba fortress, the centerpiece of its defensive system.
+At the Alhambra's western tip is the Alcazaba fortress, the centrepiece of its defensive system.
 The architecture of the Nasrid palaces reflects the tradition of Moorish architecture developed over previous centuries.
 Decoration is focused on the inside of the building and was executed primarily with tile mosaics on lower walls and carved stucco on the upper walls.
 Geometric patterns, vegetal motifs, and Arabic calligraphy were the main types of decorative motifs.
 Additionally, "stalactite"-like sculpting, known as muqarnas, was used for three-dimensional features like vaulted ceilings.